-Top 5 3rd Quarter Trades of WE - GuruFocus.com
+Top 5 3rd Quarter Trades of We - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were WESBANCO BANK INC’s top five trades of the quarter.
+According to GuruFocus data, these were WealthBridge Investment Counsel Inc.’s top five trades of the quarter.

 Apple Inc

-WESBANCO BANK INC reduced their investment in NAS:AAPL by 305,274 shares.
-The trade had a 1.84% impact on the equity portfolio.
+WealthBridge Investment Counsel Inc. reduced their investment in NAS:AAPL by 8,542 shares.
+The trade had a 0.59% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $156.95.

 On 10/13/2022, Apple Inc traded for a price of $142.99 per share and a market cap of $2,297.96Bil.
 The stock has returned 2.11% over the past year.